21 Top Social Media Sites to Consider for Your Brand in 2023

-To make things easier for you, we researched and compiled information about the top social media sites in 2023.
+To make things easier, we researched and compiled information about the top social media sites in 2023.
 Some will be familiar to you, while others might sound new.
-We recommend reading through this list to learn more about the social media sites that might be great for your brand.
+We recommend reading through this list to learn more about the social media apps that might be great for your brand.
 And remember, you don’t have to be on every social media site to have a successful brand.

-The rankings on our list are based on the number of Monthly Active Users (MAUs).
+The rankings on our list are based on the relevance to brands and creators, as well as the number of Monthly Active Users (MAUs).

 2. YouTube — 2.2 billion MAUs

-YouTube is a video-sharing platform where users watch a billion hours of videos every day.
+YouTube is a video-sharing platform where users watch a billion hours of videos daily.
 Besides being the second largest social media site, YouTube is often called the second largest search engine after Google, its parent company.

-So if you use video marketing to promote your business, then you definitely need to be on YouTube.
+So if you use video to promote your business, then you definitely need to add YouTube to your marketing strategy.
 To get started, here’s how to create a YouTube channel for your brand.
-And to help your videos get discovered by more people, we recommend reading up on YouTube SEO or consider advertising on YouTube to increase your reach.
+And to help your videos get discovered by more people, we recommend reading up on YouTube SEO or considering advertising on YouTube to increase your reach.

 3. WhatsApp — 2 billion MAUs